Female visitor views a framed historical photograph of a group with flags in a gallery setting.

 Practicing legal history in a global perspective also means learning from and about each other.

-In cooperation with the Max Weber Foundation and Werner Reimers Foundation, the translation project ‘China – Norms, Ideas, Practices’ has already commenced.
-Given the context outlined above, the project aims to translate a selection of texts authored by contemporary Chinese scholars into German and publish them with introductory remarks.
+Given the context outlined above, the project China – Norms, Ideas, Practices aims to translate a selection of texts authored by contemporary Chinese scholars into German and publish them, accompanied by introductory remarks.
 The focus will be on texts written by Chinese intellectuals who represent important voices in current academic debates.
 These texts will address major questions of law and politics in China primarily from a historical perspective.
-In general, the translation project aims to provide new ways of looking at the broad spectrum between official statements and critical voices, especially echoing from the West.
-Only in this way can an appropriate understanding of traditions of self-interpretation be developed, which are vital to any political community.
+In general, the translation project aims to provide new ways of looking at the broad spectrum of views between, on the one hand, official statements and on the other, critical voices emanating from the West in particular.
+This is the best – perhaps only – way to develop an appropriate understanding of traditions of self-interpretation, which are vital to any political community.
 In light of rapid economic growth and transformation in China, the importance of this self-interpretation is clear.
-Regarding the individual translation projects, introductory remarks may be provided to assist German readers situate the texts into their appropriate contexts.
+Regarding the individual translation projects, introductory remarks will be provided to assist German readers in situating the texts into their appropriate contexts.

 For the first translation cycle, three monographs as listed below have been selected and are currently being translated:

-Ge Zhaoguang (葛兆光)
+Ge Zhaoguang 葛兆光

 The Inside and Outside of Historical China: A Reclarification of the Concept of ‚China‘ and Its ‚Borders‘